01Food and Beverages

 Food and beverages that can be certified organic include whole fresh produce, alcohol, coffee, tea, edible flowers, wild crops, grains, meat and more.
 Processors and handlers may also manufacture organic food items, for example, pizza or jam

-02Flowers & Other Plants
+02Flowers and Other Plants

 Flowers and plants are becoming a popular category of organic goods.
 Green weddings and other eco-friendly events are on the rise and people want fresh organic cut flowers.
 Additionally, plant starts for home gardens and other landscapes are gaining in popularity.

-Herbs, flowering bulbs, cut flowers, plant starts and trees all fall into this category.
+Herbs, flowering bulbs, cut flowers, plant starts, and trees all fall into this category.
 Sometimes this organic category mingles with the food or garden category.
 For example, organic edible flowers and wheatgrass are becoming more commonplace.